-Workshop sessions gave people an insight into some of the latest – and oldest – approaches to wellbeing, and colleagues shared their own experiences.
+Workshop sessions give people an insight into some of the latest – and oldest – approaches to wellbeing, and colleagues shared their own experiences.
 Event organiser Jonathan Rhodes said he wanted to highlight new and different aspects of wellbeing so that attendees could choose what would work best for them.
 Jonathan, on secondment to the Department for Work and Pensions (DWP) from Cabinet Office, led a session which examined how people in workplaces with a great diversity of backgrounds and cultures report higher levels of wellbeing.

 Marie Hardy, the change lead for the Manchester region of HM Revenue and Customs (HMRC), said that people with better levels of wellbeing are twice as likely to say they adapt well to change – a thought-provoking statistic as the Civil Service transforms to achieve the Civil Service Vision.
 Marie spoke about her department’s approach to wellbeing in the region, which includes a new technique called PERMA – positive emotions, engagement, relationships, meaning, achievement.

 In contrast with this cutting-edge approach to wellbeing, DWP’s Rajendra Fulchand introduced the audience to the ancient practice of Ayurveda – the Science of Life.
 He spoke about the importance of healthy eating and getting enough sleep and how happiness impacts on health.
 “Health is not just an absence of disease,“ he said.

 Leaving behind a stressful job in a large private sector company was part of Ian Baylon’s focus on improving his wellbeing.
 Ian, now with DWP, eats healthily, exercises regularly and practices mindfulness.
 He guided everyone through a relaxing introduction to mindfulness, demonstrating the calming effect of focussing on breathing to prevent intrusive thoughts.